collective/transmogrify.webcrawler/README.txt

   ignore = \.mp3
                    \.mp4

-If funnelweb is having trouble parsing the html of some pages you can preprocesses the html before it is parsed. e.g. ::
+If webcrawler is having trouble parsing the html of some pages you can preprocesses the html before it is parsed. e.g. ::

   [crawler]